 5 Easy Ways to Get Diesel Smell Out of Clothes

 Now that we’ve explored why diesel is so potent and how to pretreat your clothing, let’s talk about how to get diesel smell out of your clothes for good.
+Fortunately, it is easy and very doable, and you probably don’t even have to run to the store for supplies.
 Below are five easy ways to treat your fuel-stained clothing using common household items.

 1. Baking Soda & Vinegar